Using VBA to Get the Array Dimensions in Excel – 4 Examples

 Set Rng = Application.InputBox("Select a range", Type:=8

 The Application.InputBox function allows the user to choose a range on the active Excel sheet displayed using the inputBox function.
-To indicate that the user should choose a range, we set the Type argument to 8 in this case.
+The Type argument is set to 8 to indicate that the user must choose a range.

 On Error GoTo 0